 Yes, this was made by a kid, but guess what?
 It’s really good, and good for you.
 Don’t be afraid of roses, they are delicious and very good for you.
 Use plain yogurt for the best taste.

 Spane was upset on Friday when he told me that he had forgotten my Mother’s Day present at school.
 He started crying and I hugged him and said that he, himself, was the best present I had ever gotten.
 I mean that.

-I was asleep this morning when our lovely Maine Coon, Rolo, came up to me and touched my face with her paw.
-I opened one eye, and saw she was getting ready to do it again, only this time there were claws.
-I said to her, “Did Spane tell you to wake me up?”
-I swear the cat nodded her head!
-I got out of bed, and Spane was excited to show me the neat and clean kitchen.
+When I was sleeping this morning our lovely Maine Coon, Rolo, came up to me and touched my face with his paw.
+Opening one eye, I saw he was getting ready to do it again, only this time there were claws.
+I said to him, “Did Spane tell you to wake me up?”
+That cat nodded his head, I swear he did!
+I got out of bed, and Spane was excited to show me a neat and clean kitchen.

 Spane went to the trouble this morning of making me his very own Rosy Smoothie, all by himself.
 It was delicious!